4-Day Basic Training

 Taking the CFOT 4-day course is the first step to a career in fiber optics.
 Obtaining certification says a student met a standard of preparation, knowledge, and skill.
 Participants build on certification to become technicians and move on to become splicers, network engineers, or telecommunications technicians.
 CFOTs make a comfortable living with an average rate of $13-18/hour.

-CFOTs make a comfortable living with an average rate of $13-18 per hour.
-It is not to late to start a new career.
+It is not too late to start a new career.
 Call or register or a class today!

 How Much Does a Fiber Optic Technician Make? https://work.chron.com/much-fiber-optic-technician-make-1736.html, (visited July 29, 2019).

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Line Installers and Repairers, https://www.bls.gov/ooh/installation-maintenance-and-repair/line-installers-and-repairers.htm#tab-5, (visited July 29, 2019).